Slavetomints/slavetomints.github.io/markdown/guides/network-security/nmap/basic-scans.md

 ## Figuring out service versions

-So lets take a look at the
+So lets take a look at the versions of the active services to see if anything has any vulnerabilities.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDE4MzcxODcsMzM1NzU4MjQ3LDc1MT
+eyJoaXN0b3J5IjpbLTE5NDIwNjQ1NzksLTE5MDE4MzcxODcsMz
-Y3MzQ0NywxMzI5NTM3NDIyXX0=
+M1NzU4MjQ3LDc1MTY3MzQ0NywxMzI5NTM3NDIyXX0=
 -->